 |Platinum Fleet (38' - 44')||$150||$175|

-*The Multi-day Student Rate only applies to the first overnight after the course begins and to the night before the last day of class.
+*The Multi-day Student Rate only applies to the first overnight before the course begins, the nights between the days of a multi-day course, and to the night before the last day of class.

 Choosing Your Liveaboard Vessel

 The Member Resources article Choosing the Right Boat for Your Charter will help inform your selection.
 You will be able to see at a glance which boats offer desirable liveaboard features.
 To see photos and details for every boat in our fleet, see the Boats & Rates page.
 Keep in mind that advance reservations are not available, which means that your choice of vessel for same-day bookings may be limited.

 Will you need a space heater?
 It can get chilly overnight!
 Some boats come equipped with an onboard heating system.
 If so, be sure you understand how to turn the system on before our staff leave for the day.
 Or, you can request a space heater that plugs into a 110v outlet.
 See Cozy Winter Chartering - MSC Boats with Cabin Heaters and Hot Water.

 Will you want to take a shower aboard?
 Some boats do not come equipped with onboard showers.
 Another option is to shower at the Sausalito Fitness Club at 3020 Bridgeway for a nominal fee.
 Please call ahead to verify pricing.
 There is also an Anytime Fitness located at 140 Donohue Street.
 Keep in mind that before you leave the boat in the morning, you will need to pump out any water remaining in the shower basin and wipe surfaces dry.

 Will you have mobile devices to charge?
 See Onboard Electricity Basics and FAQ.

 Do you plan to cook aboard?